Dalhousie Student Union: Structure

 The DSU is run by a Council consisting of members elected by either the student body directly in open elections, or appointed by certain student societies.
 The Council meets every two weeks during the school year, and monthly during the summer.
 The Council has the ability to approve budgets and expenditures on behalf of the student body.

-Day-to-day operations of the DSU are managed by the Executive, which is headed by the DSU President.
+Day-to-day operations of the DSU are managed by the Executive, which is led by the DSU President.
 The Executive has the ability to execute its functions and spend its budget as approved by Council, but any new programs or substantial changes must first be approved by Council.

 The DSU also represents students on the Dalhousie Board of Governors and Senate, and to external organizations.
-The DSU is granted seven seats on the Senate and three on the Board of Governors.
-Traditionally, one member of the executive will fill one of these seats and the remainder are filled by students chosen during an election.
-Students sitting on the Board of Governors or Senate also hold a seat on the DSU Council.
+The DSU is granted eleven seats on the Senate and three on the Board of Governors.
+Two of the eleven seats on Senate are occupied ex-officio by the DSU President and DSU VP Academic & External.
+The remaining seats are filled by appointment by other student societies or the DSU.
+The DSU President is also a member of the Board of Governors and the remaining student seats are filled by student representatives chosen during an election.
+Students sitting on the Board of Governors also hold seats on the DSU Council.

-DSU elections are held annually, usually in the first week of March.
-They are preceded by a week of campaigning by the candidates.
-In the 2007 general election, the voter turnout rate was 21%.
+The DSU general election is held annually during the Winter term and concludes by the end of March.
+Any vacancies are subject to a by-election held annually in October.
+All elections are preceded by a campaigning period as per the DSU bylaws.

-The union also employs full-time staff to manage the Student Union Building, the Grawood campus bar, research, communications and reservations for building facilities.
+The union also employs full-time staff to manage the Student Union Building, the Grawood and T-Room campus bars, research, communications, and reservations for building facilities.
 All full-time staff are managed by the student union executive.